 The Hull Independent Producer Initiative supports and develops Hull’s performing arts sector.

-In addition to providing training and mentoring to independent producers, HIPI champions and supports emerging theatre companies and individual artists living and working in Hull.
+In addition to providing training and mentoring to independent producers, HIPI champions and supports emerging performing arts companies and individual artists living and working in Hull.

 We recognise that running a project-funded company, being a freelancer or sole trader is not easy.
 HIPI provides help with a whole range of activities from opportunities to showcase the work, completing funding applications and monitoring and evaluation; all in a supportive, informal and accessible environment.
-We do this through a combination of one to one advice sessions, training, masterclass events, sector gatherings and through developing networking opportunities.
+We do this through a combination of training, masterclass events, sector gatherings and through developing networking opportunities.

 Previously we have provided support to Silent Uproar with grant applications that resulted in raising over £110,000 as well as helping them to generate an extensive UK wide tour; Middle Child with their NPO bid and Bellow Theatre in securing their first funding to make work.
 HIPI has also supported numerous artists in the city including Josh Overton, Lydia Marchant, Tess Seddon, Mark Rees and Ian Winter, along with companies including Roaring Girls, The Herd, No Twaddle, Brick by Brick and many others.

-Supported by HIPI, Hull theatre companies toured their work and showcased at New Diorama Theatre in London, selling out 90% of the shows; and initiated a ‘Hull Takeover’ at Edinburgh Fringe Festival 2017, where the companies picked up numerous awards and rave reviews.
+Supported by HIPI, Hull theatre companies toured their work and showcased at New Diorama Theatre in London, selling out 90% of the shows; and initiated a ‘Hull Takeover’ at Edinburgh Festival Fringe 2017 and 2019, where the companies picked up numerous awards and rave reviews.

 If you are a professional theatre or dance artist living and making performance-based work in Hull, sign up to our Absolutely Cultured newsletter and follow our social media channels to find out about HIPI opportunities.